Estuary: Simon Levin and Amy Smith

 Emily Galusha Gallery

-Estuary, an exhibition of work by Simon Levin (Gresham, WI) and Amy Smith (Lincoln, NE), is an evolved dialogue of formal elements that explore ideas and properties of water.
+Estuary, an exhibition of work by Simon Levin (Gresham, WI) and Amy Smith (Lincoln, NE), was an evolved dialogue of formal elements that explored ideas and the properties of water.
 Making work from their separate studios, but in conversation through an exchange of work over the years, they’ve collaboratively paired select pieces for the exhibition.
-The title Estuary is derived from the Hudson River in New York State.
+The title Estuary was derived from the Hudson River in New York State.
 One of its many names, Mahicantuck, means “great waters in constant motion,” or more loosely translated, “river that flows two ways.”
-Estuary visualizes the graceful meeting of two individual artists.
+Estuary visualized the graceful meeting of two individual artists.

 The artists write “our strength is our opposing energy: dark-light, male-female, hot-cold, yin-yang.
 Surfaces are balanced: dry and wet enhanced because they are together, they give rise to one another; the quiet paired with drama makes the quiet quieter; a warm, orange shino glaze burns beside pale blue.
 Gifts are bestowed, connections made, and concepts layered.
 We’ve set a conversation in motion between line, color, angle, space, and the space between.”